liulifu/liulifu.github.io/posts/about.md

 - Showdown.js for Markdown rendering
 - Hosted on GitHub Pages

-The design is inspired by the monospace theme, focusing on readability and simplicity.
+The design is inspired by the monospace theme from [owickstrom](https://owickstrom.github.io/the-monospace-web/), focusing on readability and simplicity.